Amazing Books That Inspire Environmental Responsibility

 These picture books focus on different aspects of saving the planet including deforestation, plastic reduction and saving habitats.
 Other themes include respect, responsibility, open-mindedness and empathy.

-Get Children Involved in the Environment
+Getting Children Involved in Environmental Responsibility

 - Get children involved in recycling, reducing and reusing items where possible.

 - Involve children in outdoor activities and appreciate nature, plants, animals and insects.
 You could get involved in cleaning up your local environment – beaches, parks, etc.

 - Do you have a garden or even a window sill?
 Try some gardening or growing your own food.

 - Develop an understanding of how precious water is.
 Encourage children turn the tap off when they are cleaning their teeth, etc.